 - The UE is not expected to transmit PUCCH/PUSCH/SRS or receive PDCCH/PDSCH/TRS/CSI-RS for CQI on SSB symbols to be measured for L1-RSRP.

-When intra-band carrier aggregation in FR1 is configured, the scheduling restrictions apply to all serving cells that are aggregated in the same band as the cell where L1-RSRP measurement is performed.
+When intra-band carrier aggregation in FR1 is configured, the scheduling restrictions on one serving cell applies to all other serving cells in the same band on the symbols that fully or partially overlap with the restricted symbols.
 When inter-band carrier aggregation within FR1 is configured, there are no scheduling restrictions on FR1 serving cell(s) configured in other bands.

 8.5.8.3 Scheduling availability of UE performing L1-RSRP measurement on FR2

-The following scheduling restriction applies due to beam failure detection
+The following scheduling restriction applies due to candidate beam detection

-- For the case where no RSs are provided for beam failure detection, or where beam failure detection RS is explicitly configured and is QCLed with active TCI state for PDCCH/PDSCH, and N=1 applies for the beam failure detection RS as specified in section 8.5.2.2 if the beam failure detection RS is SSB and in section 8.5.3.2 if the beam failure detection RS is CSI-RS

-- There are no scheduling restrictions due to beam failure detection performed based on SSB or CSI-RS with a same SCS as PDSCH/PDCCH.

-- When performing beam failure detection based on SSB with a different SCS than PDSCH/PDCCH, for UEs which support simultaneousRxDataSSB-DiffNumerology [14] there are no restrictions on scheduling availability due to beam failure detection.
-For UEs which do not support simultaneousRxDataSSB-DiffNumerology [14] the UE is not expected to transmit PUCCH/PUSCH or receive PDCCH/PDSCH on SSB symbols to be measured for beam failure detection.

-- Otherwise

-- The UE is not expected to transmit PUCCH/PUSCH or receive PDCCH/PDSCH on BFD-RS symbols to be measured for beam failure detection.
+- The UE is not expected to transmit PUCCH/PUSCH or receive PDCCH/PDSCH on reference symbols to be measured for candidate beam detection.

-When intra-band carrier aggregation is configured, the scheduling restrictions apply to all serving cells that are aggregated in the same band as the serving cell where L1-RSRP measurement for candidate beam detection is performed.
+When intra-band carrier aggregation in FR2 is configured, the scheduling restrictions on to one serving cell applies to all serving cells in the same band on the symbols that fully or partially overlap with restricted symbols.

-Editor’s Note: FFS scheduling restrictions for inter-band carrier aggregation will be defined depending on band combination in future.

 8.5.8.4 Scheduling availability of UE performing L1-RSRP measurement on FR1 or FR2 in case of FR1-FR2 inter-band CA and NR-DC